 This may be a blip or it may be the start of a trend.
 It is too early to say.

 Our analysis is a long way from being exhaustive.
 For example, no allowance is made for the fact that some vice-chancellors go from leading one institution to leading another.

 Overall, the average tenure of serving vice-chancellors is higher than the tenure for current heads of FTSE 100 companies and much higher than the tenure of either professional football managers or Government Ministers.
-We have had five Minister for Universities and Science in the past five years and the last time the most senior education minister lasted more than six full years in the job was Sir John Eldon Gorst (1895 to 1902).
+We have had five Ministers for Universities and Science in the past five years and the last time the most senior education minister lasted more than six full years in the job was Sir John Eldon Gorst (1895 to 1902).

 Let me end with three other points.